-The first attempt to sequence a whole human genome took 13 years – all 3 billion letters of the genetic code.
+The first attempt to sequence a whole human genome took 13 years – all 6 billion letters, arranged in pairs, of the genetic code.
 Super fast new technology means this can be done in as little as 24 hours today.

 In practice, because we batch genomes together for efficiency, it takes us 3 days to sequence a whole genome.

 When we look at your genome, we are looking for a needle – a glitch – in a vast haystack.
 The first thing we need to do is make the haystack a bit smaller.

 Luckily human genomes are 99.8% the same.
 But that’s still around 4 million potential differences, most of which are healthy variations that make us the individuals we are.

 Sequencing your genome produces two files of info.
 One is the raw data – all six billion letters.
 The other is what’s called a variant call file.
 That’s the 4 million.
 This is the ‘small’ haystack we now work with.

 The process so far has largely been automatic.
 (Though at the time we started this project, no-one in the world had sequenced 100,000 whole genomes – and we’ve made something sound easy that even 5 years ago would have been thought impossible.
 Hats off to Illumina who do this for us in Cambridge.)

 Next comes the bit that takes the time.

 Bioinformaticians – scientists who are brilliant at organising information and spotting patterns – trawl through the 4 million, looking for the glitches that might possibly account for someone’s symptoms.
 They decipher how each one might affect a person and pull from the many, many hundreds of potential ‘needles’ – changes that might possibly be responsible for a problem.
 This bit is called ‘annotation’.